ART FOR ADAPTATION is a six-year postdoc project, financed by the Portuguese Foundation of Science and Technology

 During this period it will develop innovative research on the relationship between art and climate change adaptation and transformation, based on the assumption that successful adaptation occurs through processes of transformation.
 In other words, successful adaptation involves more than strategies and interventions to tolerate warmer temperatures, adjust to drier or wetter conditions, or manage changes in disaster risk – it is also likely to involve the transformation of larger structures and systems (e.g., energy, financial, and social-technical systems), and possibly transformations in beliefs, values and worldviews such as perceptions of human-environment relationships, understandings of causality and attitudes towards individual and collective agency to affect change.

-My name is Julia Bentz, I am a postdoc at the Center for Ecology, Evolution and Environmental Changes at the University Nova of Lisbon, currently based in Berlin.
+My name is Julia Bentz, I am a postdoc at the Interdisciplinary Centre of Social Sciences at the University Nova of Lisbon, currently based in Berlin.
 My background in interdisciplinary social sciences (MPhil.
 Development Studies, Univ.
 Vienna; PhD Economics, Univ.
 Azores, Portugal, 2015), and my personal interests have directed my research towards the interactions between social and ecological systems in a variety of research fields, including marine spatial planning, marine wildlife tourism, protected areas, sustainable mobility, climate change adaptation and transformation.
-With project ART FOR ADAPTATION, I am focusing on the question of how can art and creative practices contribute to broader, deeper and more inclusive perspectives on adaptation to climate change.
+With project ART FOR ADAPTATION, I am focusing on the question of how can art and creative practices contribute to broader, deeper and more inclusive perspectives on climate change transformations.

 CICS.NOVA – Interdisciplinary Centre of